cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 </PanelListItem>
 <PanelListItem number="4">

-When you ask for a piece that is not of the player:
+When you ask for a piece that is not that of the player:

 ```sh
 $ checkersd query checkers can-play-move 1 black 0 5 1 4